This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Where do you buy backpacking coffee?

 Where you buy your coffee for backpacking depends on what kind you like and where you buy coffee normally.
 Your local grocery store or cafe should have some good coffee options.
-Single serving instant coffee is easier to make while backpacking.
+Single-serving instant coffee is easier to make while backpacking.
 The internet is your friend for finding these gourmet instant coffees.
+I highly recommend you check out Maud’s Coffee & Tea.
+They have a dark roast instant that is delicious.

 If you want a specific, special blend of coffee, you will have to search for it.
 Name-brand coffees offer standard roasting options and are easy to find.
 They require little effort to find in stores or on the internet.